Wednesday, July 30, 2025

 Wednesday, September 4, 2024

-Using Solus Veritas to Resolve the Conflict in Mark 6:8 with Luke 9:3 and Matthew 10:10
+Using Sola Veritas to Resolve the Conflict in Mark 6:8 with Luke 9:3 and Matthew 10:10

 There are no credible disputes in terms of the Greek texts which are used for the majority of New Testament translations.
 Note the underlined word in the readings below, which in all three texts means “not.”
 It is used idiomatically in Mark together with “if” to mean “except.”
 This is also likely what led to the word for "only" (monon) being added to later Greek copies of Mark, that is, if the original was in agreement with Luke and Matthew, or if a change occurred during the translation of a Hebrew or Aramaic original text of Mark.